DeadReport77/Morrayne-Advanced-Speech-Recognition-VB.NET/README.md

-# Morrayne-Advanced-Speech-Recognition-VB.NET
+# Morrayne-Advanced-Speech-Recognition-VB.NET  This program is still under construction and likely will be for awhile, but it has many functions including a "terminal" that allows you to hide your taskbar/desktop with a click of a button and bring them back just the same.
+It also wipes all online history and system history.
+This is not a malicious program and I take full responsiblity backing this claim.
+I found ways to improve background feed that interferes with the program.
+I will continue to update this program, but it will be a speech recognition that serves like an operating system once all the features are final.

-VB.NET is not dead, only the people who gave up on it and chose not to use their minds.
+VB.NET IS NOT DEAD, only the people who gave up on it and chose not to use their minds and finish what they started.
+The only problem we will ever face in life that has no solution is death.
+VB.NET always has a solution, if you create it.